bseltz-cohesity/scripts/python/agentCertificateCheck/README.md

 * -w, --excludewindows: (optional) skip windows sources
 * -x, --expirywarningdate: (optional) default is '2023-06-01 00:00:00'

+## Authenticating to Helios

+See official doc here: <https://docs.cohesity.com/WebHelios/Content/Helios/Access_Management.htm#ManageAPIKeys>

+Helios uses an API key for authentication.
+To acquire an API key:

+* log onto Helios
+* click the gear icon (settings) -> access management -> API Keys
+* click Add API Key
+* enter a name for your key
+* click Save

+Immediately copy the API key (you only have one chance to copy the key.
+Once you leave the screen, you can not access it again).
+When connecting to helios, if you are prompted for a password, enter the API key as the password.

 ## What Does Unknown Mean

 There are several failure modes that can result in a lack of response or lack of details returned for an agent, resulting in 'unknown' in the script output.
 For example: